theangrytech-git/MSDO/README.md

 - Runner: <code>ubuntu-latest</code><br>
 - .NET 6 SDK is installed via script in workflow<br>
 - <code>gh</code> CLI is available by default on GitHub-hosted runners<br>
+- Gitleaks downloaded and run as part of pipeline<br>
+- No GitHub Marketplace dependencies required
 <br>
 ---<br>
 <br>